rollbar/rollbar.js/README.md

 ## Supported Browsers

-The following browser versions and above are supported:
+The following browser versions are supported on all major desktop and mobile operating systems:

-IE 8, Firefox 40, Chrome 44, Edge 10, Opera 12, and Safari 8.
+IE 8+, Firefox 40+, Chrome 44+, Edge 10+, Opera 12+, and Safari 8+.

 ## Help / Support